 Some Clients Are Finicky About Part-Timers

-Though it’s unrealistic, many clients want to hire a real estate agent who’ll answer their calls at all-night hours or show them homes within a few hours.
+Though it’s unrealistic, many clients want to hire a real estate agent who’ll answer their calls at all-night hours or show them homes within a few hours, especially luxury clients.
 Letting your clients know that you’re a part-time agent can give off the vibe that you’re not serious about this career path or that you won’t be there when your clients need your advice or input.

 You May Have Less Flexibility in Scheduling